alvarezmauro/SassBuilderForMavensMate-SublimeText/README.md

     }
 }
 ```
+Now everytime you save a SASS/CSS file, it will be compiled and uploaded to your Salesforce thanks to MavensMate.

-### You want to use SASS/SCSS to create a static resource (very usefull)
+### You want to use SASS/SCSS to create a static resource (very usefull to create your own CSS Framework)
 This is one of the main reasons why I created this plugin.
 If you want to use a "global CSS file" for your entire projects, follow the following steps:

 - Create a folder in the root level of your MavensMate Project (i.e.: "my-css-framework")
-- Create a your SASS/SCSS framework inside of that folder:
+- Create your SASS/SCSS framework inside of that folder:
     .
     ├── src
     └── my-css-framework